timsee/ArduCor/README.md

 * Single Blink
 * Single Wave
 * Single Glimmer
-* Single Linear Fade
+* Single Fade
-* Single Sawtooth Fade In
+    * in and out, linear or sine
-* Single Sawtooth Fade Out
+* Single Sawtooth Fade
-* Single Singe Fade
+    * in or out

 ### <a name="multi-routines"></a>Multi Colors Routines